 Both Class As and Class Cs afford you the convenience of needing only one unit to operate the RV, unlike towable RVs where you need a truck in addition to your RV.

 The bedroom is another area where differences occur.
 Many Class As will have queen and king walk around beds.
-Class Cs can have walk around queen and king beds, but usually at a greater compromise in terms of the other living spaces versus Class As.
+Class Cs can have a walk-around queen and king beds, but usually at a greater compromise in terms of the other living spaces versus Class As.
 To mitigate that, some Class Cs feature king and queen beds that are multipurpose, meaning you will have to convert them every night.
-Some Class Cs also have floor plans that make use of a corner bed, which is most often closer to the size of a full size bed.
+Some Class Cs also have floor plans that make use of a corner bed, which is most often closer to the size of a full-size bed.

 Many Class As will have both sofas and dining areas while Class Cs may have just one of the two.
 If they have both, there is often some converting involved.
 Perhaps the sofa converts to a dining area, or maybe the bed converts into a sofa.

-Class As will offer the most ample living space.
+Class As will offer the amplest living space.
 But, Class C RVs with slides can feel just as roomy as some Class As.
 Without slides pushed out, Class As are 8 feet wide.
 Class Cs will range from 7.5 feet to 8 feet wide, depending on the model.

 Class As have ample exterior storage, while shorter Class Cs will have minimal exterior storage.
 Larger Class Cs will have a moderate amount of exterior storage for camp chairs and gear.